Wootton Bridge: Wootton Creek

 There is a millpond on Wootton Creek formed by a sluice gate in Wootton Bridge.
 At one time there was a second sluice gate in the bridge that would use the tidal water from the millpond to power a mill grinding flour.
 The mill was demolished in 1962 and houses later built on the site.

 The pond is part of a Special Area of Conservation and is important for wildfowl and for bats.
 The heron has been adopted as the symbol of the village.
 Firestone Copse is a Forestry Commission woodland open to the public which is situated on the edge of the pond.

 Notable features

 St. Edmund's Church

 St. Edmund's Parish Church dates from the 11th century.
 St. Mark's Church, Wootton is in the south end of the village.

-The Sloop Inn
+The Sloop Inn (aka Tide Mill)

-The Sloop is another prominent building in Wootton, with its prime position next to Wootton Bridge.
+The Sloop Inn (now called Tide Mill) is another prominent building in Wootton, with its prime position next to Wootton Bridge.
 The pub is about 150 years old, and is currently managed by Mitchells & Butlers as part of its Crown Carveries pub chain.